Such Tweet Sorrow: Plot

 The story of Romeo and Juliet's love is taken to the 21st century and is set in an unknown town in Great Britain.
 The feud between the Montagues and the Capulets begins in 2000, when Susan Capulet, Juliet's mother, is killed in a car crash.
-The driver, Montague Sr, survives with heavy injuries.
-Mr Capulet, a successful property developer, was left with three children: Jess, Tybalt and Juliet.
+The driver, Montague Sr., survives with heavy injuries.
+Mr. Capulet, a successful property developer, was left with three children: Jess, Tybalt and Juliet.
 He remarried in 2002.
-Montague Sr, a landscape painter, still lives in the area with his wife and son.
+Montague Sr., a landscape painter, still lives in the area with his wife and son.

 Ten years later, Juliet is the only child still living at home.
-Her older sister Jess, whose nickname 'Nurse' comes from nursing her younger siblings, lives and works as a trainee solicitor in a nearby town.
-Their brother Tybalt lives two hours away in a public school.
-He has been sent to boarding school at the age of 7 and has never settled in any of them ever since.
-Jess as the oldest tries to keep the family together and has close contact to her father and sister and does her best to communicate with her brother, too.
+Her older sister, Jess, whose nickname 'Nurse' comes from nursing her younger siblings, lives and works as a trainee solicitor in a nearby town.
+Their brother, Tybalt, lives two hours away in a public school.
+He has been sent to boarding schools since the age of 7 and has never settled in any of them.
+Jess, as the oldest, tries to keep the family together and has close contact with her father and sister, along with her brother, who Jess struggles to communicate with.

 Characterization

 Romeo Montague

 Romeo is a 19-year-old who takes every day as it comes.
 He wants to make the best out of everything he does and is enjoying his life at home as an only child.
-After passing all of his final exams at school he decided to take a year off and works part-time at a card-board factory.
-He does not seem to have many close friends besides Mercutio but is enjoying the moments with him to the fullest.
+After passing all of his final exams at school, he decides to take a year off and works part-time at a cardboard factory.
+He does not seem to have many close friends besides Mercutio, but is enjoying the moments with him to the fullest.
 He seems very quiet at first but is definitely an eye-catcher.
-Although Montague Sr never told him too he dislikes the Capulets for what they did to his family.
+Although Montague Sr. never told him to, he dislikes the Capulets for what they did to his family.

 Mercutio

-He is not the handsomest 19-year-old but one of the most charming.
-He uses this talent to seduce girls and to get away with most of the things he does but if this doesn't work out he sure knows how to use his fists.
-He is an only child and his parents live in south France since he turned 18.
+He is not the handsomest 19-year-old, but one of the most charming.
+He uses this talent to seduce girls and to get away with most of the things he does, but if this doesn't work out, he sure knows how to use his fists.
+He is an only child, and his parents moved to south France when he turned 18.
 They bought him an apartment in the city and he gets a decent allowance every month.
-After school he decided to take a year off like Romeo and spends most of the time with him and the Montagues.
+After school, he decided to take a year off (like Romeo) and spends most of the time with him and the Montagues.
 He is very loyal to them and wishes to be part of the family.